 In word-processing documents, the section is pasted after the last page of the section you selected.

 Note: You can’t paste a section or pages at the start of a document.
 Instead, paste them after the first page or section, then rearrange them.

-When you copy pages from a document that uses a different starting template, or pages that use master pages you created yourself, the pages are copied along with the master pages they’re based on.
+When you copy pages from a document that uses a different starting template or pages that use page templates you created yourself, the pages are copied along with the page templates they’re based on.

 Delete a page

 The only way to delete a page in a word-processing document is to delete everything on the page, including invisible characters like paragraph breaks and formatting elements.
 To delete a page in a page layout document, you select the page thumbnail in the sidebar.

 Delete a page in a word-processing document: Select all the text and objects on the page (or multiple pages), then press Delete on your keyboard until the page disappears.